 Fired Earth Paint – Eggshell Review

-This is a fully water-based paint, which is perfect for interior woodwork and other trrim.
-I had a similar bad first expression as when I opened it, it seemed like it hadn’t been mixed properly when made.
+This is a fully water-based paint, which is perfect for interior woodwork and other trim.
+I had a similar bad first impression, as when I opened it, it seemed like it hadn’t been mixed properly when made.

-Anyway after I had prepped the built in shelves ready for decorating, I applied the first coat.
-Again, like the emulsion it was really thin.
-Almost the same consistency you’d thin it for a stage 3 hvlp (proper thin).
-Funnily enough, I had already seen that it doesn’t mention spraying on the tin, just brush & roller.
-But I guess spraying goes against being environmentally friendly ethos of Fired Earth.
-Other than that, it was nice to use and spread miles.
+Anyway, after I had prepped the built-in shelves ready for decorating, I applied the first coat.
+Again, like the emulsion, it was really thin.
+Almost the same consistency you’d thin it for a stage 3 HVLP (proper thin).
+Funnily enough, I had already seen that it doesn’t mention spraying on the tin — just brush and roller.
+But I guess spraying goes against the environmentally friendly ethos of Fired Earth.
+Other than that, it was nice to use and spread for miles.
 It also changed colour dramatically whilst drying.
 The finished colour looked perfect.

 Final Thoughts